Antiochian/storybot/README.md

 # storybot
-A discord bot that will tell you stories, and remember stories that you tell it
+A discord bot that will tell you stories, and remember stories that you tell it.
+The cool feature is that users can add their own stories through a Google Form, and the program will interface with the Google API to automatically read and remember these submissions.

 All very W.I.P. and unfinished.